Tawe/personal-blog/content/technical-writings/Cursor AI Security - Deep Dive into Risk, Policy, and Practice.md

 ## The Quick Take

 Cursor helps you move fast.
-It scaffolds, refactors, and rewrites with confidence, but that confidence isn’t always deserved.
+It scaffolds, refactors, and rewrites with confidence, but that confidence isn't always deserved.
 Prompt injection, context leakage, typo-squatting, and agent misuse are real threats.
-And they’re not theoretical — they’re happening.
+And they're not theoretical — they're happening.

 This guide is about rolling out Cursor safely without sacrificing speed or opening the door to chaos.